Soil is so complex it’s often referred to as a "superorganism". There isn’t one soil but thousands of Soils.

 These do not factor in human activity on the land.
 Whether or not a farmer is using chemicals makes a difference in the long-term on soil type.
 That soil may retain the same name but when one farmer uses conventional and another regenerative farming it changes the characteristics of that soil.
 The loss of living organisms is the major change for a conventional farmer.
 Can that loss be reversed?
 Yes.

-- There are 12 Soil Orders in the world.
 A Soil Order is usually defined by a single dominant characteristic.
 It could be vegetation, the type of rock (parent material), a specific climate, or the amount of weathering to create a soil Profile.
 The World Soil Map is a joint effort of the FAO and UNESCO.

 It would be helpful if the Soil Orders were broken down further into Soil Types.
 Which ones are good for agriculture, for forestry, which are bogs, desert soils – but the countries of the world each have their own system to define their soils.
 Comparing an agricultural soil in the USA to one in Buganda or France is like comparing apples and oranges.